 Hiring the Candidate

-- HR sends notice to unsuccessful candidates, closes the search, and finalizes remaining paperwork for the search file.
+The Dean (or Department Chair if assigned by the Dean) personally contacts all interviewees not selected for the position.
+HR sends notice to all other unsuccessful candidates, closes the search, and finalizes remaining paperwork for the search file.

 The Department is responsible for submitted any moving expenses reimbursement paperwork to Business Services once receipts are turned in.